Deepwater natural gas field development

-Petronas Floating Liquefied Natural Gas-2 (PFLNG-2) Project involves the installation of a new FLNG facility at the deepwater Rotan Gas field located in Block H within the South China Sea, offshore Sabah.
-The final investment decision (FID) for the project was made in February 2014.
+Petronas PFLNG DUA project, previously known as Petronas Floating Liquefied Natural Gas-2 (PFLNG-2), involves the installation of a new FLNG facility at the deepwater Rotan gas field, located in Block H within the South China Sea, approximately 140km offshore Kota Kinabalu, in Sabah, Malaysia.

 Petronas will be the operator of the PFLNG-2 vessel.
-Its PFLNG-1 vessel began operations at the Kanowit gas field in May 2017.
+Its PFLNG-1 (PFLNG SATU) vessel began operations at the Kanowit gas field in May 2017.
 It was developed as part of the Kumang Cluster Development Phase 1.
+The vessel was officially named PFLNG DUA in November 2019.
+The vessel started its journey from Geoje Island, South Korea, to the Rotan gas field in February 2020 and completed its maiden voyage of 1,840nm in March 2020.
+The first production from the field is expected by the end of 2020.

 Rotan field was discovered by drilling the Rotan No.1 exploration well in January 2007.
 The well, drilled to a total depth of 7,024ft in 3,773ft of water, encountered substantial natural gas pay in a single zone.